Zero-Tang/NoirVisor/src/svm_core/readme.md

 - Devirtualize on-the-fly

 ## Glossary
-L0: This term refers to the Host context. <br>
+L0: This term refers to the Host context. \
-L1: This term refers to the Guest Context. <br>
+L1: This term refers to the Guest Context. \
 L2: This term refers to the Nested Guest Context.

 ## Host SVM-Related MSR and CPUID Virtualization
-For this sub-problem, we intercept the rdmsr/wrmsr and cpuid instructions. <br>
+For this sub-problem, we intercept the rdmsr/wrmsr and cpuid instructions. \
-The Guest enables and disables SVM by setting EFER.SVME bit. <br>
+The Guest enables and disables SVM by setting EFER.SVME bit. \
-Also, we should intercept access to all SVM-Related MSRs. <br>
+Also, we should intercept access to all SVM-Related MSRs. \

 ## Virtualize SVM Instructions
 There are eight SVM instructions: `vmrun`, `vmload`, `vmsave`, `vmmcall`, `clgi`, `stgi`, `invlpga`, `skinit`.
-Instructions should be virtualized accordingly. <br>
+Instructions should be virtualized accordingly. \
 In essence, `vmrun` instruction takes the place of VM-Entry and VM-Exit.
-We will leave this to special chapters - Virtualize VM-Entry and Virtualize VM-Exit. <br>
+We will leave this to special chapters - Virtualize VM-Entry and Virtualize VM-Exit. \
-For `vmload` and `vmsave` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Virtualize `vmload` and `vmsave`. <br>
+For `vmload` and `vmsave` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Virtualize `vmload` and `vmsave`. \
-For `clgi` and `stgi` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Virtualize GIF. <br>
+For `clgi` and `stgi` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Virtualize GIF. \
-For `invlpga` instruction, we pass parameters to invalidate specific TLB entry in Nested Guest. <br>
+For `invlpga` instruction, we pass parameters to invalidate specific TLB entry in Nested Guest. \
 For `skinit` instruction, this is somewhat optional since it is used only for security oriented virtualization.
 Even VMware's hypervisor does not emulate this.

 ## Virtualize VM-Entry
 Basically, this is intercepting the vmrun instructions.
-This instruction loads VMCB by address saved in rax register. <br>
+This instruction loads VMCB by address saved in rax register. \
 Then, we follow the steps indicated in AMD64 architecture programming manual.
 Details will be omitted here.
 The steps are:

 - Saving Host State.
 We save host state to the address indicated by `SVM_HSAVE_PA` MSR.